t-crest/patmos-llvm-project/lld/README-Patmos.md

 ### INFO

-This fork is in its current State links SIMPLE programms as well as the LLVM testcases.
+This fork is in its current State links SIMPLE programms as well as the LLVM testcases and the Testcases in Github Actions.

 My Points that are still unclear/ need checking:

 1. The order of Sections in Outputfiles for Patmos differs from Object-Files created with the currently used Gold-Linker.
 [tested with command readelf -e <FILE>]
-2. Are Thunks needed by the Linker for Patmos ?
+2. How to call LLD from Clang

 ### Build

-To build the lld linker clang and llvm needed to be built in the same directory
+To build the lld linker, clang and llvm needed to be built in the same directory

 ```
 mkdir -p build